aaltogamers/AG_web/src/content/events/ag-welcome-evening-1.md

 ---

-### WHY?
-Get to know AG, meet new people and play games

 A warm welcome to the Aalto Gamers community wouldn't be complete without our first event of the year: the Welcome Evening

 If you would like to get to know Aalto Gamers a bit more, make sure to join our evening full of fun, games and good times while meeting new friends! 🫶